Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 Type: *Variadic - String*
 > This parameter allows the user to pass the remaining `Run` parameters.
 >
-> In order they are; the command you wish to pass to the command line, the wording directory you wish for the command line to start from & any options you wish for `Run` to use.
+> In order they are; the command you wish to pass to the command line, the working directory you wish for the command line to start from and finally, any options you wish for `Run` to use.

 ### Return Value
 Type: *Integer/Object*